cuspime/cuspime.github.io/_pages/about.md

 -->

-* Before moving to Italy, I decided to make a little research about some of its regions (tantamount to states) and provinces
+* Before moving to Italy, I decided to make a little research about the population, income, the behaviour of money spenditure, the price of houses by region and the car accidents distribution.
+One can never be too informed about these matters.
 <iframe src="https://public.tableau.com/views/Italy_15919154685920/Italia?:language=en-GB&:display_count=y&:origin=viz_share_link"  width="130%"  height="820 px" style="-webkit-transform:scale(0.9);-moz-transform-scale(0.9);"  scrolling="yes" seamless="seamless" frameborder="0" allowfullscreen>
 </iframe>